How To Calculate Retail Conversion Rate

 Choose Traf-Sys Inc. for Your People Counting Needs

-When you’re ready to take more control of your business metrics, contact Traf-Sys today to find out how we can help you measure traffic coming into your retail establishment.
+When you’re ready to take more control of your business metrics, find out Traf-Sys can help you measure traffic coming into your retail establishment.

 Our people counting systems are highly accurate and provide a range of benefits for your business.
 People counting and traffic analysis will allow you to calculate your conversion rates as well as allow you to: